Sequencer Command Documentation

 ||Script to setup all 5 ALFOSC wheels, in quickest possible way.
 Possible arguments are:

 Each wheel defaults to the OPEN position, unless it needs to be put to a different position as requested through the command-line arguments.
 Consequently, without any arguments alfosc.wheels puts all wheels to open.
 The script uses alfosc.optics to check the feasibility of the requested setup.
 If feasible, the wheels will be moved to put the requested items in the beam.
-If wheels are already in the correct position they will not be exercised.
+If wheels are already in the correct position they will not be exercised, except for the FASU wheels when flag -forceFASU is given.
 If a requested setup is not possible, an error will result, and no wheels will be moved.
 Note: grism/slit strings should be unique.
 A list of optical items can be found here.
 Note: filter ID numbers can be found here.
 Note: the Focus_Pyr is considered a grism!!
 Note: for spectroscopy the horizontal/vertical requirements for the optical elements are tested.

 - -s <slit> aperture-wheel item string